-International Symbol of Accessibility
+Symbol Of Accessibility

-By the late 1960s, as the disability movement grew, the need for a symbol to designate accessible facilities was being discussed in a number of countries.
+By the late 1960s, as the disability movement grew, the need for symbol to designate accessible facilities was being discussed in a number of countries.
 Different access symbols had already popped up in France, Australia, Canada, the United Kingdom and the United States.
-As former RI Global Secretary-General Norman Acton recalled, “several of us could see a messy situation developing with multiple symbols – so there was some urgency.”
+As former RI Global Secretary-General Norman Acton recalled, “several of us could see a messy situation develop with multiple symbols – so there was some urgency.”

-Acton asked Karl Montan, first Director of the Swedish Handicap Institute and Chair of the RI International Commission for Technical Aids (ICTA), if the commission could come up with a practical symbol that was readily identifiable from a reasonable distance, self-descriptive, simple yet esthetically designed with no secondary meaning.
+Acton asked Karl Montan, first Director of the Swedish Handicap Institute and Chair of the RI International Commission for Technical Aids (ICTA) if the commission could come up with a practical symbol that was readily identifiable from a reasonable distance, self-descriptive, simply yet esthetically designed with no secondary meaning.
 Ms. Susanne Koefoed, a Danish graphic design student, submitted the winning design, a simple motif of a stick figure using a wheelchair to indicate barrier-free access.
-After some modifications, including ‘humanizing’ it by adding a circle to the top of the seated figure for a “head”, the World Congress formally adopted the International Symbol of Access in 1969.
+After some modifications, including ‘humanizing’ it by adding a circle to the top of the seated figure for a “head”, the World Congress formally Adopted the International Symbol of Access in 1969.